xfhg/zero/WORKSHOP.md

 * Terraform: Hashicorp Terraform uses Cloud provider APIs to create resources.
 For that it has its own configuration language (HCL) and stores its configuration state in a so-called 'statefile'.
 The statefile is very important as it contains the current configuration that Terraform applied to the Cloud account.
 Because of its importance, the Terraform statefile is stored remotely in a versioned object storage (AWS S3 bucket).

-* IaC - Infrastructure-As-Code: Cloud infrastructure lifecycle (create,modify,delete) is fully managed with the Terraform code in this repository.
+* IaC - Infrastructure-As-Code: Cloud infrastructure lifecycle (create,modify,delete) is fully managed with the Terraform code in this repository.A

+List of other terms:
+Kubernetes: Deployment, ConfigMap, Secret, Ingress, Controller, reconciliation-loop, control-plane, YAML, ReplicaSet, namespace
+Git: branching strategy, master, GitOps, workflow, Github Actions,
+AWS: S3 bucket, RDS database, EKS (Elastic Kubernetes Service), bastion, jumphost,
+Terraform: TF state,

 ## Structure of the 'zero' repository
 The 'zero' repository contains all Infrastructure-as-code and CD setup.